 BOARD OF DIRECTORS

 - Susan Auchincloss, Secretary

-- Susan Auchincloss retired in 2004 from serving as rector of an Episcopal church in Rockland County, NY, and continues to serve as a Sunday fill-in when needed.
+- Susan Auchincloss retired in 2004 from serving as rector of an Episcopal Church in Rockland County, NY, and continues to conduct services at parishes in the Mid-Hudson Region as needed.
 She received a B.A. in English literature from Stanford University and a M.Div. from the Church Divinity School of the Pacific.
-She supports the Woodstock Byrdcliffe Guild because the organization so marvelously supports Woodstock and the surrounding community.
-Susan lives in Woodstock year-round and became a member of the Byrdcliffe Board in 2005.
+The interface between art and spirituality interests her particularly.
+She supports the Woodstock Byrdcliffe Guild because the organization so marvelously supports Woodstock and the surrounding communities.
+Susan lives with her husband Stuart year-round in Woodstock and became a member of the Byrdcliffe Board in 2005.

 - Nancy Azara is an artist who has exhibited in New York City, throughout the U.S., and abroad.
 Nancy is the author of Spirit Taking Form: Making a Spiritual Practice of Making Art (Red Wheel/ Weiser).
 She was a founder of the New York Feminist Art Institute (NYFAI) in 1979, where she was on the board for many years.
 Nancy has been a visiting artist at the following residencies: The Bogliasco Foundation, Genoa, Italy; Chikraneketan in South India (state of Kerala); and Civitella Ranieri, Umbertide, Italy.
 Nancy divides her time between New York City and Woodstock and became a member of the Byrdcliffe Board in 2006.